timveil-overops/oo-docker-demos/README.md

 ## issues

-- issue with collector oneliner daemon startup when base image is centos:7.  works find with openjdk:8
+- issue with collector one-liner daemon startup when base image is `centos:7`.  works find with `openjdk:8`
-- daemon does not start automatically on openjdk:8 when using on-prem install flavor of collector install.
+- daemon does not start automatically on `openjdk:8` when using on-prem install flavor of collector install.

-- https://hub.docker.com/_/centos/  systemd is not enabled by defualt in docker images
+- https://hub.docker.com/_/centos/  systemd is not enabled by default in docker images

 ## notes

 ###

-secret key for on-prem trial is always the same and user is admin@takipi.com / 123456
+Trial username and password: `admin@takipi.com` / `123456`

-trial sk is always S1#qrXOZTWZsAzN2X0x#02G06kYSRWvet5HQJcq+LVAALN/a8Vu4QqKGIr/d+Ho=#84ae
+Trial secret key: `S1#qrXOZTWZsAzN2X0x#02G06kYSRWvet5HQJcq+LVAALN/a8Vu4QqKGIr/d+Ho=#84ae`

 ### agent/collector install